shirshak55/Bee-Connect/README.md

 If you discover any security related issue, please email `bloggervista@gmail.com` .
 All security issues will be addressed properly.

 ## Donation
 Considering the hours spent on developing this project and you might have used it on production please show some small apperication to author by donations.
 Doner's name will be written on this repo as a mark of appreciation.
 I do accept cards payment, paypal but I am not writing it here.
-If you like to donate kindly ping me at `bloggervista@gmail.com` .
+If you like to donate kindly message me at `bloggervista@gmail.com` .
 If you are bitcoin user you can send me donations at blockchain `1NJb7cqYqP3nbR5WDjdaVvaduXfg8KEsHG` or `ether` at `0xA583445Acf22604219037D31f2D163B877DAad08`

 ## How can I thank you?
-Why not star the github repo or make small donations?
+Why not star the github repo?

-Don't forget me to ask any questions via [facebook](https://facebook.com/iamshirshak)!
+Don't forget me to ask any questions via [facebook](https://facebook.com/iamshirshak)! or issue tab?

-Thanks!
+Thank you DHH and everybody at opensource.

 Shirshak Bajgain